 Do you ever wonder why you have days like that?
 Everyone does.

 Statistically, if 34.8% of us aren't getting enough sleep, AND 66% of us are dehydrated most of the time: LOTS of people are suffering one or the other at any given time - and dropping their keys or cursing at traffic RIGHT NOW.
+Compound this with the condition that more than 50% of us are ALSO, meanwhile lacking in sleep!

-Also statistically, these are the sorts of days we fall off track with our goals.
 Does it begin to make sense that you're not a victim to "willpower" or a similar weakness?

 You're here for a reason.
 We market to a VERY specific demographic which then brought your attention to us.
 By definition of this demographic you're not weak.
 In fact some of the strongest people I've known are in this very category of people.